 - " De Volksbank's BCA could be upgraded if the bank's profitability and asset risk were to strengthen.
-An upgrade of the bank's BCA would likely result in an upgrade of all ratings. - " De Volksbank's deposit and senior unsecured debt ratings could also be upgraded if the volume of junior deposits collected by the bank were to increase or if it were to issue larger than expected amounts of junior senior or subordinated debt, this scenario resulting in a lower loss-given-failure for both depositors and senior debt holders.
+An upgrade of the bank's BCA would likely result in an upgrade of all ratings. - " De Volksbank's deposit and senior unsecured debt ratings could also be upgraded if the volume of junior deposits collected by the bank were to increase or if it were to issue larger than expected amounts of subordinated debt, resulting in lower loss-given-failure for both depositors and senior debt holders.